 If your hutch doesn’t have a built-in pen, construct or install an outdoor enclosure that provides your rabbits with some breathing (hopping) room.

-You can buy pre-built pens with solid framing and adequate room to run, but they’re pricey.
-This basic wire-frame model is nearly $100 at Overstock.com.
-A DIY alternative is likely several times cheaper and requires minimal handiness – you just need to know how to nail together wood frames, hook together wire, and keep the whole thing stable on level ground (tent stakes work well).
+You can buy pre-built pens with solid framing and adequate room to run, but they’re pricey, on the order of $100 or more even for a basic wire-frame model.
+A DIY alternative is likely several times cheaper and requires minimal handiness.
+You just need to know how to nail together wood frames, hook together wire, and keep the whole thing stable on level ground (tent stakes work well).

 4. Separate Areas for Does and Bucks

 Rabbits are notoriously prolific breeders.
 Unlike many mammals, does are fertile year-round, meaning the likelihood that they’ll conceive after intercourse is quite high.

 If you’re raising a small herd for meat, this isn’t necessarily a bad thing.
 However, even rabbits have limits: Experts recommend waiting until the last litter is weaned, usually six weeks after birth, to reintroduce does and bucks.
 Back-to-back pregnancies tax does, shortening their lifespans and raising infant mortality rates.
 In the meantime, don’t let does and bucks out of the hutch simultaneously.
 The best way to avoid unintended pregnancies is to maintain two separate hutches and enclosures – one for each gender.

 If your budget doesn’t allow for this, use a solid wood barrier to delineate male and female sections in your outdoor enclosure and hutch.
 It’s not pretty, but a plywood barrier anchored to the ground with tent stakes and to the enclosure’s walls with twist-ties is perfectly functional – and doable with found or repurposed materials at virtually no cost.